-An example of application of the penalties is illustrated on the figure below where:
+An example of application of the settlement and the additional component is illustrated on the figure below where:

 A RD bid activation is requested for a given quarter-hour in the upward direction on one of the delivery points in the portfolio of a SA.
 The scheduled active energy injection of this DP is 10 MWh and the RD energy requested is equal to 20 MWh.